Social and Peer Networking

 Social relationships play an influential role in promoting recovery from psychosis and maintaining health and well-being.
 Unfortunately, individuals affected by psychosis can feel as though they are alone in their experience and may withdraw and become socially isolated.
-It is also not uncommon for the family to become socially isolated as well for similar reasons.

 Psychosis may affect certain skills.
 For example, people may have difficulty in understanding social situations, engaging in social behaviour and planning and carrying out everyday activities.
 These skills can be relearned (or learned) by using specific techniques and practising.